Myths about eFuels

 Myth #1: “eFuels (PtL fuels) are inefficient”.

-eFuels are inefficient – this myth is probably the most widespread argument against the use of Power-to-Liquid (PtL) fuels.
+.
 To support the statement, critics use and media like to use graphics based on unrealistic and incomplete assumptions.
 But what does “efficiency” actually mean in this context?
-To which properties does it refer and when is it significant?
-In the following text, which was prepared in collaboration with experts and Scientists of the Karlsruhe Institute of Technology (KIT) and the University of Applied Sciences Hamburg (HAW Hamburg)
+To which properties it refers itself and when is it significant?
+In the following text, which was prepared in collaboration with experts and Scientists of the

 you will find answers to these questions.
 These are underpinned by presentations that experts regularly use at specialist, scientific symposia.